skrysmanski/blogtext/readme.txt

 * Feature: Added support for email addresses (plain text as well as interlink ones).
 * Change: Exceptions thrown while converting a post from BlogText to HTML no longer stops the whole PHP script (i.e. content coming after the affected post is now rendered).
+* Fix: Wordpress instances using BlogText can now be moved to different folders (issue #15).

 = 0.9.6 =
 * Change: link anchors in TOC links in list view are now prepended with "post-" to meet the (arguably ancient) HTML 4